gallg/RLBF/README.md

 <sup>4</sup> Max Planck School of Cognition, Leipzig, Germany<br>

 #### Introduction
-In traditional human neuroimaging experiments, researchers construct experimental paradigms with a certain psychological/behavioral construct validity to infer the corresponding neural correlates.
+In traditional human neuroimaging experiments, researchers build experimental paradigms with a certain psychological/behavioral validity to infer the corresponding neural correlates.
-Here we introduce a novel approach called Reinforcement Learning via Brain Feedback (RLBF), that inverts the direction of inference; it searches for the optimal stimulation or paradigm to maximize (or minimize) response in predefined brain regions or networks (fig.1).
+Here we introduce a novel approach called *Reinforcement Learning via Brain Feedback* (RLBF), that inverts the direction of inference; it searches for the optimal stimulation or paradigm to maximize (or minimize) response in predefined brain regions or networks (fig.1).
 The stimulation/ paradigm is optimized by reinforcement learning algorithm (Kaelbling et al., 1996) which is